 Why social media and not traditional advertising?

 The world is in constant change, and so is the way we communicate with each other.
 Fifty years ago, brands had different visions and different methods of getting exposure, and consumers had a different behavior as well.
-There was no internet, so television and billboards were the leading platforms for advertising.
+There was no internet, so television and billboards were the main platforms for advertising.

 In the last century, in order to get to know a product you had to buy it, or maybe ask your friends if they knew about it to get a reliable impression.
 Now, thanks to globalization and technology, we are able to research before making the purchase to ensure a successful experience with the desired good.
 But how does the consumer do this?